ctm/yld/src/running.md

 brief presentation on my Hardrock 2021 experience.
 I had planned on writing up the notes in this book and then using them to guide my presentation, but instead I just had a few beers and talked everyone's ears off.
-So, I have to get into Hardrock again so I can do it right next time.
+So, I'll have to get into Hardrock again so I can do it right next time.

 In my early ultra running years I benefited greatly from various blogs, including, but by no means limited to, [Studies in